A Msterdamn

 "A Msterdamn" is a song by Dutch music producer and DJ Afrojack in collaboration with Dutch DJ-team the Partysquad.
 The single was released digitally on 10 May 2010 in the Netherlands.

 Music video

-The music video was released on March 27, 2010 on the official Spinnin' Records YouTube channel.
-It shows two people having an evening of alcohol, illegal parties, marijuana and cocaine until, at the end of the film, they are beaten to death by a gangster.
+The music video was released on 27 March 2010 on the official Spinnin' Records YouTube channel.
+It shows two people having an evening of alcohol, illegal parties, strip clubs, marijuana and cocaine until, they are beaten by a lady.
+Then at the end, the two people were with prostitutes.